zng-ui/zng/TODO/topics/Inspector.md

 * Integrate UI with tracing?
     - As in, the "performance" tab.

-* Variables are not always resolved in the right context.
-    - We use the info context captured in the inspector outer node, the widget may use a different context.

 * Function to get source code file and line at property declaration.

 * Make text selectable.